textpattern/textpattern.github.io/README.md

 # Textpattern CMS user documentation

-See the [Main Index](index).
+See the [built website](http://docs.textpattern.io).
 This is the new user documentation, and it's a work in progress.

 On this page are guidelines for doc authors: